-The goal of the kiosk and Cadi in general is to become the largest retailer in golf and sporting goods.
+The goal of the kiosk and Cadi, in general, is to become the largest retailer of golf and sporting goods.
 We want people to buy products from our kiosk and online marketplace.
 During testing, 33% of users purchased the club they tried on the course.
 The power of being able to try on the golf course allows you to see actual results of every swing, so there’s a large percentage of instant gratification purchases!

 You have two options when you use the kiosk.
 You can either purchase the club that you tried at a discounted price through our dynamic pricing system, or you can purchase a brand new one at full price.

 What makes you different from other retailers?
 Are you offering more competitive prices than other retailers?

 Cadi is one of the only brands that really allows you to try before you buy on the golf course.
 We offer a large selection with all specs.
 We use technology to make sure you’re getting the right club based on your skill level and specs.
 We offer expedited shipping to your address and offer the added convenience of location on your local course.
 Our demoed clubs are offered at competitive prices, resulting in a better customer experience all around.